sunfounder/kepler-kit/docs/source/video_course/lesson39.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 39 : Practical Trigonometry for Easy Problem Solving
+Lesson 39: Practical Trigonometry for Easy Problem Solving
 =============================================================================
 This tutorial covers practical trigonometry necessary for real-life applications using the Raspberry Pi Pico W: